Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Abstract

 \section{Abstract}

 Bacteriophages, which are viruses infecting bacteria, are the most ubiquitous and diverse entities in the biosphere.
 There is accumulating evidence revealing their important roles in shaping the structure of various microbiomes.
 Thanks to (viral) metagenomic sequencing, a large number of new bacteriophages have been discovered.
 However, lacking a standard and automatic virus classification pipeline, the taxonomic characterization of new viruses seriously lag behind the sequencing efforts.
-The high diversity, huge abundance, and limited number of characterized phages pose great challenges for taxonomic classification.
-Recently, several viral taxonomic classification methods have been proposed to tackle these challenges.
-Therefore, a comprehensive comparison and benchmarking are needed to establish for the state-of-the-art computational taxonomic classification of bacteriophages.
-In this work, we summarized the challenges and progress of phage taxonomic classification.
-Then we rigorously tested six recently published tools that demonstrated good performance in their publications.
-We demonstrated their utilities and tested them on multiple datasets, including the RefSeq dataset, short contigs, simulated metagenomic dataset, mock metagenomic datasets, and the latest genomes.
-This study provides a comprehensive review of phage taxonomic classification in different scenarios and practical guidance for choosing appropriate taxonomic classification pipelines. \\ \textbf{Contact:} \href{yannisun@cityu.edu.hk}{yannisun@cityu.edu.hk}\\
+In particular, according to the latest version of ICTV, several large phage families in the previous classification system are removed.
+Therefore, a comprehensive review and comparison of taxonomic classification tools under the new standard are needed to establish the state-of-the-art.
+In this work, we retrained and tested four recently published tools on newly labeled databases.
+We demonstrated their utilities and tested them on multiple datasets, including the RefSeq, short contigs, simulated metagenomic datasets, and low-similarity datasets.
+This study provides a comprehensive review of phage family classification in different scenarios and a practical guidance for choosing appropriate taxonomic classification pipelines.
+To our best knowledge, this is the first review conducted under the new ICTV classification framework.
+The results show that the new family classification framework overall leads to better conserved groups and thus makes family-level classification more feasible. \\ \textbf{Contact:} \href{yannisun@cityu.edu.hk}{yannisun@cityu.edu.hk}\\